 This academic year, about 70 students (roughly one third of the entire cohort) chose to study Hybrid.
 Talk to one or two of them before you make your decision!

-Nb: ‘Hybrid’, ‘Traditional’ and ‘Without Chairs’ students all follow the same syllabus of plays and are assessed in the same way (50% assessed essay or creative project; 50% exam).
+Nb: ‘Hybrid’, ‘Traditional’ and ‘Without Chairs’ students all follow the same syllabus of plays and are assessed in the same way.
 There is no assessment advantage in choosing one route over another.